 New Zealand PC prices

 At NZ$1600, Apple’s cheapest MacBook Air still costs much more than a basic Windows laptop.
-You can buy an HP Stream 11 here for NZ$500 — the price is now higher than when I reviewed it.
+You can buy an HP Stream 11 here for NZ$500 — the price is now higher than at the time of the linked review.
 Shop around and you’ll find Lenovo Ideapad 100s prices start at NZ$450.

-Which means a New Zealand buyer can get 3.2 low-cost HP Stream 11 laptops for the price of a MacBook Air.
+Which means New Zealand PC buyers can get 3.2 low-cost HP Stream 11 laptops for the price of a MacBook Air.
 Or 3.5 Lenovo Ideapads.

 In both cases the New Zealand ratio is more favourable to Apple than the UK example in The Guardian.